on-api/on-api/2.4.0/spec/orders.md

     * Requires accessId and subscriptionId
   * MODIFY
     * Update a service with "spReference" and/or "spSubscriptionId"
-    * Requires accessId and subscriptionId
+    * Requires subscriptionId
   * CHANGE
     * Change the current service type to a new service type
-    * Requires accessId, subscriptionId and service
+    * Requires subscriptionId and service

 ### requestedDateTime